 Not all of us have great memories of studying Maths at school and the thought of returning to the classroom to study this subject again may fill some with fear!
 Tutors at Sutton College understand this and will use different methods to help you learn the rules of Maths and they will teach at a pace that suits your learning style.
 We all use Maths at some point each day, maybe if we are going shopping, or if we are doing some DIY, or cooking the evening meal.
 The skills you will learn on this course will help make all these tasks easier.

-New for 2021-22, we will be offering students the opportunity to attend Maths classes two time per week.
+Some of our Maths course give students the opportunity to attend classes two times per week.
 This means you will be ready to take your exam sooner and move on to the next level and/or move forward in your career or further education plans.

 Test your Maths Knowledge